-Assessment Assessment Type Weighting LO Assessment (%) (No.) Continuous Assessment (Tutor's Report) 100% 1-6 Instrumental Ensembles (including conductors): Students will be required to perform in public concerts as required to an emphasis on the development of Professionalism and Artiparticular emphasis on the following: Professionalism: Attendance, punctuality and commitm Artistry: Development of instrumental skills and stylistic within an ensemble context Communication and teamwork skills in a group context Responsiveness to conductor/director and peers Vocal Ensembles 1-7 Students will be required to perform in staged productions as an There will be an emphasis on the development of Professionalis with particular emphasis on the following: • Professionalism: Attendance, punctuality and commitm Artistry: Development in vocal/operatic/repetiteur skill awareness Characterisation Communication and teamwork skills in a group context Ability to take direction from conductors/directors Module Specific Assessment Arrangements (if applicable) 1 (a) Derogations from General Assessment Regulations n/a (b) Module Assessment Thresholds 3L (50%) for module

-(c) Special Repeat Assessment Arrangements Students will be reassessed through a performance exam of repertoire covered for their instrument/voice within the ensemble within the academic year.
-Notes

-Module available for DMus, PhD and MPhil Students.

-The submission of the tutor's report is co-ordinated by the relevant Head of Department and is completed by the relevant ensemble director(s).
+Assessment Assessment Type Weighting LO Assessment (%) (No.) Continuous Assessment (Tutor's Report) 100% 1-6 Instrumental Ensembles (including conductors): Students will be required to perform in public concerts as re be an emphasis on the development of Professionalism and particular emphasis on the following: • Professionalism: Attendance, punctuality and comm • Artistry: Development of instrumental skills and sty within an ensemble context • Communication and teamwork skills in a group con • Responsiveness to conductor/director and peers Vocal Ensembles Students will be required to perform in staged productions at There will be an emphasis on the development of Profession with particular emphasis on the following: • Professionalism: Attendance, punctuality and comm • Artistry: Development in vocal/operatic/repetiteur awareness • Characterisation • Communication and teamwork skills in a group con • Ability to take direction from conductors/directors Artistry v nitment listic awa text as approp nalism and nitment skills and reness riate. d Artistry 1-7 Module Specific Assessment Arrangements (if applicable) 1 (a) Derogations from General Assessment Regulations n/a (b) Module Assessment Thresholds 3L ((50%) for m odule (c) Special Repeat Assessment Arrangements Students will be a performance exa their instrument/voice within the ensemble within the academic year.
+Notes Module available for DMus, PhD and MPhil Students.
+The submission of the tutor's report is co-ordinated by the by the relevant ensemble director(s). ne relevant Head of Department and is completed